Is Cancer Insurance Worth Getting?

 The Cost of Cancer Treatments

 Estimates from the National Cancer Institute show the national expenditure for cancer care in the U.S. was $147.3 billion in 2010.
-As the incidence of cancer continues to increase, we can only expect these numbers to go up.
+As the incidence of cancer continues to increase, those numbers are expected to continue rising.

 Treatment isn’t the only cost that comes with cancer.
 Patients and family members may have a hard time coping with a cancer diagnosis.
 For patients and family members dealing with the emotional toll of cancer, it may be beneficial to seek out the help of a cancer support group.